TRADITIONAL OKINAWAN KARATE IN EDMONTON

 Please visit Okinawa, to feel traditional Okinawan karate, and eat Okinawan food and breathe Okinawan air.
 Many things you have to experience in Okinawa.

 Our dojo funds instructors and senior students to go to Okinawa to learn from the finest Seibukan sensei in the world.
 Last October three went there.
 Craig stayed for two weeks; Lucy and Doug were there for a month.
-It was demanding, illuminating, and marvelous.
+It was demanding, illuminating, and marvellous.

 The purpose of our dojo is to be a bridge between the karate and culture of Okinawa and good people in Canada seeking to move with more grace through life.